 - The courses in which you are enrolled will be listed

-- The courses you are enrolled in will be listed.
-Select the class you are interested in to launch your course reading list.
+- Select the class you are interested in to launch your course reading list

-Having trouble finding or accessing your online course readings?
-Visit this help page for more information.
+Having trouble finding or accessing your online course readings in Quercus?
+See this help page.